 For instance, inexperienced staff may not know how to use specific software or operate forklifts to count by weighing., Experienced counters will know how to navigate the warehouse and work more quickly and efficiently.

 Inventory management systems are either manual or automatic.
-While many small- to medium-sized businesses employ manual or semi-manual inventory management processes, an increasing number of them are moving toward automated inventory management.
+While many small- to medium-sized businesses employ manual or semi-manual processes, an increasing number of them are moving toward automation.
 As for large companies, you’d be hard pressed to find a physical count sheet anywhere in sight.

 Typically, retailers or warehouse owners would have to manually upload inventory data to their system.
 With an inventory management system (IMS), data is transferred straight from the supplier’s system to your own.
 When conducting a cycle count, it’s important to ensure your inventory data is up-to-date.
 Otherwise, your entire efforts are undermined.
-With an IMS, data is automatically updated, furthering your inventory management efforts.
+With an IMS, data is automatically updated, furthering your efforts.